KilledByAPixel/SpaceHuggers/README.md

 - Tile based rendering and collision system
 - Particle effects system
 - Input processing system for keyboard, mouse, gamepads, and touch
-- Math library and utility classes Vector2, Color and Timer
+- Math library with Vector2, Color and Timer utility classes
-- Audio with ZzFX with ability to attenuate sounds by distance
+- Audio with ZzFX has ability to attenuate sounds by distance
-- Debug system not in JS13K build. (press ~ to enter debug mode)
+- Debug visualization system not in JS13K build. (press ~ to enter debug mode)

 # Enemy Types
 - New Recruit (Green) - A bit shorter, more hesitant, takes only 1 hit
-- Soldier (Blue) - Normal height, takes 2 hits
+- Soldier (Blue) - Average height and ability, takes 2 hits
-- Captain (Red) - Can climb walls, takes 3 hits
+- Captain (Red) - Can climb walls and jumps more often, takes 3 hits
-- Specialist (White) - Can roll, climb, melee, and jumps often, takes 4 hits
+- Specialist (White) - Jumps and rolls often, they are ninjas, takes 4 hits
 - Demolitions Expert (Purple) - Throws grenades and can't catch fire, takes 5 hits
-- Small chance of larger size enemy that has double health and fires full auto
+- Small chance of a heavy weapons variation that has double health and fires full auto

 # Props
 - Wood Crate (Brown) - Burns easily and breaks when fully burnt